DOCN Investors Have Opportunity to Lead DigitalOcean Holdings, Inc. Securities Fraud Lawsuit

 LOS ANGELES, Oct.
-6, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DigitalOcean Holdings, Inc. ("DigitalOcean" or the "Company") (NYSE: DOCN).
+11, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DigitalOcean Holdings, Inc. ("DigitalOcean" or the "Company") (NYSE: DOCN).

 Class Period: February 16, 2023 – August 25, 2023